messente/messente-api-php/docs/Api/OmnimessageApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$omnimessageId = 'omnimessageId_example'; // string | UUID of the scheduled Omnimessage to be cancelled
+$omnimessageId = 'omnimessageId_example'; // string | UUID of the scheduled omnimessage to be cancelled

 try {
     $apiInstance->cancelScheduledMessage($omnimessageId);